-In-year admissions into all Kingston schools are coordinated by the local authority.
-Information on the coordination scheme is available on the Kingston Council website.
+In Year admissions into all Richmond schools are coordinated by the local authority.
+Information on the coordination scheme is available on the Achieving for Children website.

 Applications should be made no earlier than one term prior to hopeful entry, based on the modern six term year.
 Applicants may state up to four preferences.